mpv-player/mpv/DOCS/man/options.rst

     :desync:            Sync video according to system clock, and let audio play on its own.

+``--video-sync-max-factor=<value>``
+    Maximum multiple for which to try to fit the video's FPS to the display's FPS (default: 5).

+    For example, if this is set to 1, the video FPS is forced to an integer multiple of the display FPS, as long as the speed change does not exceed the value set by ``--video-sync-max-video-change``.

+    This is mostly for testing, and the option may be randomly changed in the future without notice.

 ``--video-sync-max-video-change=<value>``
     Maximum speed difference in percent that is applied to video with ``--video-sync=display-...`` (default: 1).
 Display sync mode will be